wp-plugins/listly/readme.txt

 == Description ==

-Integrate numbered lists on Wordpress & beyond.
+**Integrate numbered lists on Wordpress & beyond.**

 Listly lets your audience actively contribute to your blog posts, while you retain control.
 No list is ever complete.
 With Listly your audience helps keep your content socially current.
 Communities form around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate on ranked numbered lists.

 **Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
 We know social lists win.
 Making lists together is more fun.
-You can begin with just a few items - an imperfect list, then ask people to help.
-It's a never ending task, that your community drives.
+You can begin with just a few items - an imperfect list, then ask for help to enhance the list.
+It's a never ending task, that your community can drive.

-Your job is to source & seed ideas.
+Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because it's about the audience playing an active role.
 Your listticles should be inviting & enaging.
-Start lists share them to entice readers to contribute & participate.
+Start lists & share them to entice readers to contribute & participate.
 Don't attempt to be exhaustive & perfect.
 Leave gaps.
 Don't be a smarticle.
-That's not social.
+Sharing all you know is not social.
 Leave room for mere mortals to help.
 Be imperfecticle.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.
 [Brené Brown knows it](http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
 [Yo Yo Ma does too](https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).
-In showing your imperfection you help others to shine.
+In sharing your imperfections, you let others shine.
 Being open to input lets you be generous.
-Perhaps that's not something you expected to read on a Wordpress plugin page!
+Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy] works(http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).

 Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse & embed your lists.
+You will get more views and engagement.

-A great static list willget stolen/copied/modified.
-A Listly list will get embedded, shared & embedded.
+A great static list will get stolen/copied/modified.
+A great Listly list will get embedded, shared & embedded

 Your lists get more valuable with time not less & hence attract more people.

-Living content at work.
+This is the cycle of life wwhen your content can evolve.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**